 All undrawn borrowing facilities are floating rate facilities.
-The Group's overdraft facilities are reviewed on an annual basis and the Group Revolving Credit Facility and will be renewed in May 2022 until July 2023.
+The Group's overdraft facilities are reviewed on an annual basis and the Group Revolving Credit Facility and has been renewed in February 2023 until July 2024.

-The Group was in compliance with its bank covenants at 30 June 2021 and at the year end.
+The Group was in compliance with its bank covenants at 30 June 2022 and at the year end.

-15 Related Parties
+16 Related Parties